Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 ## Configuration difficulties

 Starting out with NServiceBus development isn't always easy.
 There are many configuration options for levels of logging, technologies for storing subscribers, and types of saga storage (to name a few).
-Often, you want an appropriate combination of all these options as long as you can change it later.
-Profiles give you that flexibility.
+Often, an appropriate combination of all these options is required, as long as they be changed later.
+Profiles give that flexibility.

 NServiceBus comes with three profiles out of the box: Lite, Integration, and Production.
 Each profile configures a cohesive combination of technologies: